freedom27/PopInAndOutCollectionViewTransition/README.md

 }
 ```

-Once your Collection view controller conform to **CollectionPushAndPoppable** and the sourceCell property is properly set before the transition there are only a couple of other things left to do...
+Once your Collection view controller conforms to **CollectionPushAndPoppable** and the sourceCell property is properly set before the transition there are only a couple of other things left to do...

 Define a navigation controller delegate that will provide the animator for the transition: it can be any class but I usually set the collection view controller as the delagate.
 In the delegate implement the method reported below to return an instance of **PopInAndOutAnimator**.
 ```swift